 - Take In A Songwriters-In-The-Round Show — One of the most unique ways to hear music in Nashville is at a songwriters show.
 Typically called a “writers night,” songwriters are put somewhere they are not used to being — in the spotlight.
 Several singer/songwriters will play ‘in-the-round’ as they sit on stage accompanied only by a microphone, a guitar, and their immense talent.
 These shows can be found in small, intimate clubs all over town, including the famous The Bluebird Cafe in Green Hills and downtown’s The Listening Room Cafe.

 - Take a Timeless Journey — The Ryman Auditorium, also called the “Mother Church of Country Music,” has had artists as diverse as Elvis Costello and Patsy Cline perform on its legendary stage since 1892.
 You can take a backstage tour and record your own song in the Ryman studio.
 The stars of the Grand Ole Opry take the stage every Tuesday, Friday, and Saturday night (at the Ryman Auditorium November-January; at the Grand Ole Opry House February-October) with guest appearances by the biggest names in music.
 With 90 years of history, the Opry is the world’s longest-running broadcast and shows no signs of slowing down.

 - Salute — Three U.S. Presidents call Tennessee home: Andrew Jackson, James K. Polk, and Andrew Johnson.
 You can revisit the past at Andrew Jackson’s Hermitage: Home of the People’s President.
 Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.

-- Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Legends Corner, The Second Fiddle, The Stage, Layla’s Bluegrass Inn, and Robert’s Western World are all experts at serving up cool longnecks and hot country music.
+- Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Robert’s Western World, Crazy Town, Honky Tonk Central, Rippy's Smokin' Bar & Grill, are all experts at serving up cool longnecks and hot country music.
 You never know who you’ll see in these Lower Broadway clubs in the shadow of the Ryman.
 Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley, and other stars began their careers on Lower Broadway.

 Still looking for more?